BirthdayResearch/oss-governance-bot/README.md

-# oss-governance
+# OSS Governance

-Collection of documentations and tool to bring efficacy to your open source software project governance.
+A collection of oss governance policy and techniques to bring efficacy to your open source software project governance.

-- [ ] Aims to support theses but not yet released.

-* Improve code review agility for better code governance.
-(Quality, meta & feedback.)
-* Speed up on the ground issue with automated triaging and lifecycle tracking.
+* Speed up issue triaging with automated chat-bot and chat-ops.
-* Draft release automatically with pull request information.

-> Fork and use this project for your organisation.

-This project is a collection of documentations and tool (code pipeline) that aims to bring efficacy to your open source software project governance.
-Speed up your code review agility and issues triaging!
-This project is heavily inspired by Kubernetes Prow but is designed for GitHub Action and deterministic/stateless by design.
+* Increased code review agility by moving quality control hierarchy from requirements to educational steps.
+* Scale to thousands of contributors without alienating community participation with complex quality control hierarchy.
+* Tool that lives natively and integrate well with the GitHub action/workflow product offering.

+## Usage

+- [ ] Details
+- [ ] GitHub Secret for a custom username and image of bot.

+### Examples

+- [ ] Check out ...

 ## Motivation

-> TLDR: Moves your project governance policy to code.
-(Those that can be moved!)

 Open Source Software project governance is increasingly complex and autonomous.
 Putting your project on GitHub is a usually first step to making your project open.
 Making your project visible is far from making it maintainable.
 For new